eafoc/Yeast_Transformation_OT/README.md

 6. Name the new file your experiment name. e.g. 14122020_EloisesTransformation

 7. The new file will be saved in the Opentrons_scripts folder.
-If you like, you can check this using list (‘ls’) which shows all the files in your current working directory. on windows:
+If you like, you can check this using list (‘ls’) on mac, which shows all the files in your current working directory. on windows:
     Use dir to display a list of files.